Our History

 First enclave at Charlie’s Bar and Grill prepping food.
 Morningside was the one of the first Community Rehabilitation programs to provide ongoing support services in an actual business.

-Our first placement with wood products manufacturing where we engaged in a cut-stock operation for a local business.
+Our first placement with wood products manufacturing was in a cut-stock operation for a local business.

 In the Community (1983-1993)